Future-Proof Your Home Support Service: Leveraging a Gap Analysis for Regulatory Compliance

 It is always favourable by regulatory bodies to see a proactive approach been taken by services to understand what the regulations mean for your service and the care and support it provides to service users.

-When facing a new regulations or standards, HCI will utilise a Gap Analysis approach.
+When facing a new regulations or standards, HCI utilise a Gap Analysis approach.
 A Gap Analysis is a method of objectively assessing the performance of a service to determine whether the requirements (in this case the draft regulations) are being met, and if not, what steps should be taken to meet them.

 A Gap Analysis acts as a starting point, allowing you to identify where the gaps are so that you can develop an action plan to achieve compliance and service improvement.
 It will also help guide the allocation of resources and assist in identifying required training for staff to assure the quality and safety of care.